filippo-ferrari/munera/README.md

     - If possible, the calculations should take into account the different currencies

 5. **Events**
-    ~~- Options to create events in which to put expenses (vacations, congress, etc)~~ ~~- Each event has a number of people connected to it, expenses can be added to these people~~
+    - ~~Options to create events in which to put expenses (vacations, congress, etc)~~
+    - ~~Each event has a number of people connected to it, expenses can be added to these people~~
     - A reports tells which people need to give/take money to which people in order to be even

 ## Known Issues